Duckwater Shoshone Tribe of the Duckwater Reservation: Reservation

 The Duckwater Shoshone Tribe has a federal reservation, the Duckwater Reservation, in Nye County, Nevada.
 The reservation was established in 1940, when the tribe purchased the 3272 acre Florio Ranch and 21 families moved onto the land.
 Today, it is approximately 3815 acre.
-In 1990, 288 tribal members lived on the reservation.
+In 1990, 288 tribal citizens lived on the reservation.

 In October 2016 the federal government put into trust for the tribe approximately 31,269 acre acres of Bureau of Land Management (BLM) land in Nevada, in order to expand their reservation and give them a more sustainable base.
 Gaming is prohibited on these new lands.
 This was done under the Nevada Native Nations Land Act (PL No: 114-232).